 - Serve: You can serve right away or wait about 30 minutes until they’ve cooled down a bit.
 These are delicious warm or at the room temperature!
 But my favorite way to serve is fresh from the oven with a giant scoop of ice cream!
 Vanilla, salted caramel, or butter pecan ice cream are all great options.

-The apple pie filling can simply be doubled or tripled and cooked together at the same time.
-The only thing you may need to adjust is the cooking time, as cooking a larger volume of apples may take an additional few minutes.
-Use my visual cues and your best judgement to know when it’s done.
+- You can double or triple the apple pie filling and cook it at the same time.
+You may need to adjust is the cooking time, as cooking a larger volume of apples may take an additional few minutes.

 How to Make Apple Hand Pies in Advance?

-Pie is a labor of love, and although apple hand pies are easier, it’s always a good thing to do as much in advance as possible!
-Thankfully the homemade pie crust can be made up to 3 days in advance and stored in the fridge.
-Or the pie dough can be frozen for up to 2 months!
+- You can make the homemade pie crust up to 3 days in advance and store it in the fridge.
+You can freeze the pie dough for up to 2 months!

-The apple pie filling can be made up to 48 hours in advance and stored in the fridge.
-I suggest bringing it to room temperature and stirring it well before using it.
-I do not suggest freezing the apple pie filling.
+- You can make the apple pie filling up to 48 hours in advance and store it in the fridge.
+Let it sit at room temperature for 15 minutes before use.
+I don’t suggest freezing the apple pie filling.

-- Rolling Pin: A strong a sturdy rolling pin is a pie bakers best friend!
-We prefer marble rolling pins because they keep the pie crust cool, but a wooden one will work just fine.
+- Rolling Pin: We prefer marble rolling pins because they keep the pie crust cool, but a wooden one will work just fine.

-- Apple Cookie Cutter: This is optional, but if you want apple shaped pies, this is the cookie cutter I used.
+- Apple Cookie Cutter: If you want apple shaped pies, this is the cookie cutter I used.
 You can also use a large knife to cut them into squares.
 Or a round cookie cutter to cut them into circles.

-- Heart Shaped Cookie Cutter: Another optional item, but will make the cute heart shaped cut-outs you see in my photos.
+- Heart Shaped Cookie Cutter: This will make the cute heart shaped cut-outs you see in my photos.

 - Sparkling Sugar: This coarse sugar looks gorgeous on top of pies and other baked goods like scones and muffins!
 Turbinado sugar will also work fine, but won’t look as pretty.

-- Pastry Brush: This will help you easily brush the egg wash around the edges and on top of the hand pies.
+- Pastry Brush: This will help you easily brush the top of each hand pie with egg wash.
 For this recipe, a smaller brush works best as it will give you more control.

 - Baking Sheet: A large sturdy baking sheet is a must-have for every baker!
 A lighter baking sheet works best as it’ll help avoid over browning.